hales1991/MD-101T00-ManagingModernDesktops/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 ### Task 4: Sign in to Windows 10 as an Azure AD User

-1. Switch to SEA-WS1 and then sign in as **JoniS\@yourtenant.onmicrosoft.com** with the Tenant password as provided by your instructor.
+1. Switch to SEA-WS1 and click on **Other user** then sign in as **JoniS@yourtenant.onmicrosoft.com** with the Tenant password as provided by your instructor.
 Wait for the profile to be created.
 2. At the **Use Windows Hello with your account** page, select **OK**.
 3. On the **More information required** page, select **Next**.
 4. On the **Keep your account secure** page, select **I want to set up a different method**.